Luigian/Fillit/README.md

 # Fillit

-In this project i created a function called `get_next_line` wich allow you to read content line by line from a file descriptor (whether a file, standard input, or even later a network connection).
-Calling it in a loop will read one line at a time until the end of the text.
+In this project i created a program called `fillit` wich allow you to take as a parameter a file wich contains a list from 1 to 26 pieces of tetriminos and display, on the standard output, all of them assembled together in the smallest possible square, assigning a capital letter to each tetrimino, starting with ’A’.
+The main goal is to find the smallest square in the minimal amount of time, despite an exponentially growing number of possibilities each time a piece is added.

 ### Flowchart:
 ![](resources/images/fillit_flowchart.png)